Krystof850/Expo/replit.md

 # Overview

 This is an Expo React Native application with Firebase Authentication integration.
 The app implements email/password authentication with persistent user sessions using AsyncStorage.
-It features a clean TypeScript architecture with protected routes, form validation, and Czech language error mapping.
-The application uses expo-router for navigation and includes both public authentication screens and protected user areas.
+It features a clean TypeScript architecture with protected routes, form validation, and automatic sign-in/registration flow.
+The application uses expo-router for navigation, includes an optional onboarding assessment, and has a welcome screen with choice between starting the quiz or skipping directly to login.

 **Recent Updates (Sep 14, 2025):**
 - ✅ **REMOVED: "Ready to Transform?"
 Page** - Streamlined navigation flow from typing directly to journey page